 A Metal Shirt Hanger

 Twist a metal shirt hanger into a corkscrew shape using pliers.
-Screw into bottle and pull out.
+Screw into the bottle and pull out.

 Point your fiery wine key at the neck of the bottle, just below the cork, pointing at an upwards angle.
 Slowly move the flame up to nudge the cork out.